ni/ams-capabilities/PAtools Integration README.md

     * Find*: enter "Template_PowerSupply_BLS"
     * Replace*: enter your device name / a module name, e.g. "NI_RMX412X"

     Press "Duplicate".
-When finished the module "NI_RMX412X_(Module_NI_RMX412X)" appears in the path you selected
+When finished, the module "NI_RMX412X_(Module_NI_RMX412X)" appears in the path you selected

-    Note: In the following the used Normnames/Variables/Group names will all start with "NI_RMX412x".
-For you they will start with what ever you entered in the Replace* field.
+    Note: In the following, the used Normnames/Variables/Group names will all start with "NI_RMX412x".
+For you, they will start with what ever you entered in the Replace* field.

 4. Must do Adaptions